kosugi/alfred.unicodebuilder/README.md

 # alfred.unicodebuilder

-is a Alfred plugin that makes unicode character from hexadecimal unicode codepoint as your input.
+is an Alfred plugin that makes unicode character from hexadecimal unicode codepoint as your input.